-Essentially, climate is the long term average of the weather for a specific region over a long period of time – typically 30 years or more.
-Climate change refers to long term changes to broad weather patterns that take place over several decades.
+Climate is the average of the weather in a specific area over a long time – typically 30 years or more.
+Climate change means long-term changes to broad weather patterns that take place over several decades.
 This means it’s difficult to tie any single extreme weather event to climate change.

-Scientists looking at these trends are now finding that profound changes may be happening over much shorter timescales.
+Scientists looking at these trends are now finding that significant changes may be happening over much shorter timescales.
 These changes are what’s making extreme weather more likely and more severe.

 The effects of climate change on UK weather

-The UK has what scientists call a ‘temperate-maritime’ climate.
-The British Isles generally experience warm summers and cool winters, and only rarely do we face the extremes of heat or cold common in other climates.
+The UK generally experiences warm summers and cool winters.
+Only rarely do we face the extremes of heat or cold common in other climates.

 For the UK, heatwaves are considered extreme beyond the 30ºC mark.
-A record high temperature of 38.7ºC was recorded in Cambridge on 25 July 2019, with many more similarly high temperatures recorded countrywide.
-This broke a previous record of 38.5ºC in Kent in August 2003.
-And the longest stretch of extreme heatwave temperatures was recorded in August 2020.
+A record high temperature of 40.3ºC was recorded in Lincolnshire on 19 July 2022, with many more similarly high temperatures countrywide.
+This broke a previous record of 38.7ºC in Cambridge in July 2019.

 Wildfires, storms and floods around the world

-These changes are happening not just locally and regionally, but also globally.
-Weather conditions seem to be changing markedly from the long term average, with extremes of heat, cold, drought, or increased rainfall dominating the weather with greater frequency.
+These changes are happening not only in the UK, but also globally.
+Weather conditions seem to be changing markedly from the long term average, with extremes of heat, drought, or increased rainfall happening more and more each year.

-Many scientists believe that all the weather the world is now experiencing (so not just the extreme weather) is affected in some way or another by the climate emergency, caused primarily by emissions of CO2 from fossil fuels and by other greenhouse gases.
+Many scientists believe that all weather now experienced in the world (so not just extreme weather) is affected in some way by climate change.

 Extreme weather is not just more frequent, but more severe

-Scientists have been warning humanity for decades now that climate change would change our weather systems.
+Scientists have warned humanity for decades now that climate change would change our weather systems.
+More and more, such events are being linked convincingly with climate change.

 Now that the climate emergency is becoming more starkly apparent – in the form of floodwaters and superstorms, and millions of people displaced and their homes and livelihoods destroyed – the rescue mission for the climate emergency must start in earnest.